 5. Calcium has benefits that dairy doesn’t.
 Calcium supplements, but not dairy products, may reduce the risk of colon cancer.

 6. Not everyone can stomach dairy.
 About 75 percent of the world’s population is genetically unable to properly digest milk and other dairy products — a problem called lactose intolerance.

 Based on such findings, Dr. Willet has come to some important conclusions:

 • Everybody needs calcium — but probably not as much as our government’s recommended daily allowance (RDA).

 • Calcium probably doesn’t prevent broken bones.
 Few people in this country are likely to reduce their fracture risk by getting more calcium.

 • Men may not want to take calcium supplements.
 Supplements of calcium and vitamin D may be reasonable for women.

 • Dairy may be unhealthy.
 Advocating dairy consumption may have negative effects on health.

 If all that isn’t enough to swear you off milk, there are a few other scientific findings worth noting.
 The Federal Trade Commission (FTC) recently asked the UDSA to look into the scientific basis of the claims made in the “milk mustache” ads.
 Their panel of scientists stated the truth clearly:

-- • It’s full of saturated fat and is linked to
+• It’s full of saturated fat and is linked to heart disease

 Due to these concerns, many have begun to consider raw milk an alternative.
 But that isn’t really a healthy form of dairy either …